-Private hostel (24, 18€ with breakfast) Plaza Catedral just opposite the cathedral a little to the left of the Camino.
-Kitchen, Laundry facilities.
-Website www.albergueplazacatedral.com Tel 948 591 336 Open 11:00 Book here!
+Private (24, 18€ with breakfast) Plaza Catedral, opposite the cathedral a little to the left of the Camino.
+Kitchen, laundry facilities.
+Website www.albergueplazacatedral.com Tel 948 591 336 Open 11:00

-Private hostel (26, 15€ with breakfast) Aloha Hostel, leave Plaza del Castillo by its south west corner, walk down Avenida San Ignacio to a roundabout, it's on Calle Sangüesa opposite and a little left.
+Private (26, 15€ with breakfast) Aloha Hostel, leave Plaza del Castillo by its south west corner, walk down Avenida San Ignacio to a roundabout, it's on Calle Sangüesa opposite and a little left.
 Kitchen.
 Good reports.
-Website www.alohahostel.es Tel 948 153 367 Book here!
+Website www.alohaalbergue.es Tel 948 153 367

-Private hostel (18, 16€) Albergue Xarma on Calle Baja Navarra.
-The easiest way to get to it is from is to continue straight across the bridge at the roundabout with the fountain where the Camino veers right, before entering the city.
+Private (18, 16€) Albergue Xarma, on Calle Baja Navarra.
+The easiest way to get to it is to continue straight across the bridge at the roundabout with the fountain where the Camino veers right, before entering the city.
 Kitchen, laundry facilities.
 Buffet breakfast.
-Website www.xarmahostel.com Tel 948 046 449 Open 12:00 Book here!
+Website www.xarmahostel.com Tel 948 046 449 Open 12:00

-Pamplona, with a population of 197,000, is the biggest city on the Camino Francés and has all services you're likely to need on or near the Camino.
-Tourist Information on Plaza Consistorial next to the Ayuntamiento.
+Pamplona, with a population of 197,000, is the biggest city on the Camino Francés and has all services you're likely to need.
+Tourist Office on Plaza Consistorial next to the Ayuntamiento / Town Hall.
 Supermarket Carrefour on Calle Mayor which is on the Camino, open all day and Sunday morning.
 Pilgrim shop Caminoteca on Calle Curia, open from 07:00 every day March to October, has everything for pilgrims, run by pilgrims from Hungary.
 Locutorio / Call Shop for SIM cards, internet, printing, on Calle San Lorenzo, right off Calle Mayor.
 Free WiFi on Plaza del Castillo.
-If you need to forward excess luggage there's a Post Office / Correos on Paseo Sarasate, just south west of Plaza del Castillo, open Monday to Friday 0830 to 2030 and Saturday 0930 to 1400.
+If you need to forward excess luggage there's a Post Office / Correos on Paseo Sarasate, just south west of Plaza del Castillo, open Monday to Friday 08:30 to 20:30 and Saturday 09:30 to 14:00.
 There are also has hotels to suit everyone's pockets.
 However, beware!
-Pamplona is popular for party / stag / hen weekends and some of the accommodation around the centre also caters for this clientèle.
+Pamplona is popular for party / stag / hen weekends and some of the accommodation around the centre also caters to this clientèle.
 Pensión Escaray on Calle Nuevo has singles from 20€ and is recommended.
-The famous running of the bulls / encierro takes place here during the San Fermín festival from 7 to 14 July.
-During this time this otherwise pleasant and beautiful city becomes something resembling Backpacker Hell.
+The famous running of the bulls / encierro takes place here during the San Fermín festival from 7 to 14 July, during this time this otherwise pleasant and beautiful city becomes Backpacker Hell.